goog/chash/README.md

 # chash

-the chash is what i want to do a hash library.
+chash is a hash library.
-i have two different points.
+which has two different points:

-- different from what i have seen
+- different from others i have seen from jwhash to LUA's hash idea
-- it bases on allocated array
+- it is based on allocated array to handle the hash collisoin